NeoPositive/AngryBritishButler/README.md

 A massive shoutout to the BBCC (Clive, Molegrip and of course, Fraz) for the amazing audio that they've provided and have been used for this mod!

-Another shoutout to HoffmanTV for creating the angry british hoarding bug mod and providing the inspiration for this mod to be created.
+Another shoutout to HoffmanTV for creating the angry british hoarding bug mod and providing the inspiration for this mod to be created - and also providing the backbone of this mod.

 (what do you mean i copied this from the angry british hoarding bug mod?)
 ### And thanks to you for playing with this mod..